Hack camera intervalometer adding 2 relay outputs

 Here is the 4 soldering points you will have to do; even the +3V power is almost ready for you!

 I started this project as I wanted a simple way to trigger a picture with a specific lighting for growing time lapse studio.
 This way I could swap the growing/blooming lighting to a more accurate color rendering during a few lapse of time; enough to take a picture.
-I will link this post to my growing plant studio later.
+You can read about my blooming photo studio here.
 So far, this is the perfect way to do.

 One relay will simply trigger the camera and one will swap lighting.